 Advantages to seamless gutters

 The first and obvious advantage of seamless gutters is that they are seamless.
 They have no seams between the end caps.
 Why is having no seams an advantage?
 Because a seam is a weak point in the gutter.
-A seam could create a low point in your gutter system.
+A seam could create a low point in your gutter system, if it’s not properly supported.
+A low point is where debris can collect and where water can pool.
+Pooling water can be a problem in the Winter.
+When water freezes and thaws repeatedly at a joint or seam, it can weaken the joint which can create a leak.
 A seam is also an opportunity for leaks.
+The more seams, the more opportunities for leaks.

 Wind, rain, hail, sun, hot and cold temperatures will cause the sealant used at the seams to move, swell, shrink, and crack.
 With seamless gutters, because there are fewer seams, they are lower maintenance.

-Not only are seamless gutters are a cleaner look, but they also allow water, snow melt, leaves, debris, etc. to flow better through them.
-In pre-cut sectional gutter system, at the seams, there will be little speed bumps where sealant is used.
-These little bumps will create an area where twigs, dirt, etc. can build-up, any may cause a dam.
+Not only are seamless gutters a cleaner look, but they also allow water, snow melt, leaves, debris, etc. to flow better through them.
+In a pre-cut sectional gutter system, there will be little speed bumps where a joint or sealant is.
+These little bumps will create an area where twigs, dirt, etc. can build-up and may cause a dam.

-Because there are fewer sections to install, seamless gutters are often faster to put-up.
-Fewer seams means less time handling, sealing, etc. We also have a tool we use to punch the hole in the gutter for the downspout to attach to.
-Without this pro tool, you’re going to have to either purchase a gutter drop outlet or cut the hole yourself, which doesn’t look pretty 😉
+Because there are fewer sections, seamless gutters are often faster to install.
+Fewer sections means less time handling, sealing, etc. We also have a tool we use to punch the hole in the gutter for the downspout to attach to.
+Without this expensive pro tool, you’re going to have to either purchase a gutter drop outlet or cut the hole yourself, which doesn’t look pretty 😉

 Because seamless gutters are cut and formed at your location, we can cut and form them for a perfect fit, and this includes downspouts.
 At Home Depot, for example, you can only get 75º downspout elbows.
 We can make any angle we need.
 We typically include prefabricated inside/outside corners, and A/B elbows and downspouts.